FACG5/Research/week-8/Session-managementInExpress.md

 2. **Cookie-session:**

 Using the fact that cookies can store data in the users browser, a sessions API can be implemented using cookies.
 Express comes with a built-in middleware called cookieSession, which does just that.
+**middleware**  is simpler in that it doesn't require any additional server-side store i.e the server remains entirely stateless.
 ~~~
 npm install cookie-session
 ~~~